 - The downturn in community banking.
 It has always been easier to get a loan at a community bank than a big bank for small businesses.
 This is because community banks have had a higher loan approval rate for small businesses than the big banks.
 However, the number of community banks have been declining with time making it difficult for small business owners to find a loan at a traditional banking institution.

 These challenges have led to the emergence of other sources of funding outside of traditional banking which is more accessible to small business owners.

 Alternative lenders are any non-bank lenders.
 Many of these lenders can be found online.
 They help fund small businesses that traditional banks will not and they include companies like Lending Club and OnDeck and many others.

 They offer short-term loans, traditional term loans, invoice financing and other services.
 See Loans for Your Business

-Unlike the traditional bank loans, these alternative lending sources entail quick and easy loan application processes, immediate remission of cash after the loan is approved, high loan approval rate, and short repayment cycle for the loan.
+Unlike the traditional bank loans, alternative lending sources like WPFSI entail quick and easy loan application processes, immediate remission of cash after the loan is approved, high loan approval rate, and short repayment cycle for the loan.

 WPFSI is an SBA Micro Lending Intermediary Lender & CDFI.
 Our purpose is to provide financial resources to underserved small business communities in the Philadelphia region.